aurelia-plugins/aurelia-plugins-google-places-autocomplete/README.md

 }
 ```

-### Other parameters
+### Other attributes

-The other parameters that can be used on `<aup-google-places-autocomplete></aup-google-places-autocomplete>` are:
+The other attributes that can be used on `<aup-google-places-autocomplete></aup-google-places-autocomplete>` are:

 * `placeholder`: The placeholder shown on the input.
-* `itemClass`: The CSS class added to the listitem of the autocomplete when it isn't selected.
-* `itemHoverClass`: The CSS class added to the listitem of the autocomplete when it is selected.
+* `selectClass`: The CSS class added to the selected item in the autocomplete when using up and down keys.